chicio/chicio.github.io/_drafts/2019-08-08-html-javascript-to-native-communication-ios.md

 }
 ```

 This message will be converted to a Swift `Dictionary` and will be put in the `body` of the `WKScriptMessage` received by the `WebKit` SDK.
-So we can proced with the unwrap of each property of this dictionary and show them in a `UIAlertViewController`.
+So we can proceed with the unwrap of each property of this dictionary and show them in a `UIAlertViewController`.
 Below you can find the final implementation of the `FormViewController`.

 ```swift
 class FormViewController: UIViewController, WKScriptMessageHandler {